demonwife/Rokenbok-Archive/site/content/set/rok-works-start-set-2002.md

 title: Rok Works Start Set
 year: 2002
 description: >-
   Grab your hard-hat and go!
 There's a lot to be done in this action-packed construction site.
 Everything you need to get started is included with the Start Set.
 Within minutes, your Start Set is up and you're in charge!
-Take control of the life-like RC Loader that scoops, hauls and dumps Rokenbok balls into the factory you've just built.
 archiveLinks:
   - name: 08/11/2003
     link: https://web.archive.org/web/20030811011338/http://www.rokenbok.com/catalog/2002_pd_ss_rokworks.html